DrZubi/Optimal_EV_Chargers_Project/index.md

 given to us to generate the traffic for the next 5 years.
 The fit of gamma to the distribution can be seen visually through Figure 2.

+Upon entering the dedicated website portal, every client will have the option to click on a command prompt that will redirect them to the Automated Station Spot landing page.
+Clients will then be required to specify their city of interest, allocated budget and geographical region in the input boxes.
+Based on the information provided the user, Automated Station Spot will then formulate several recommended solutions.
+ACSTM also caters to clients that are not certain with their budget just yet, instead, clients will also be able to enter a range of budgets.
+Our system will generate a list of coordinates thatare potential charging station locations that will be able to maximize client’s profits across five years.
+These determined values are based off the number of chargers that are to be situated, the number ofhotels and/or convenience stores constructed, the predicted demand as well as the overall cost.
+The On Route Navigation (ORN) is the second part of the web interface created to increase qualityof user experience.
+By taking in the users current address and their preferences for different chargingexperiences: whether they want to charge on the go, charge while eating food, charge while stayingovernight, charge while doing a quick shopping run, whatever may be the users preferences, ORNTMroutes the user to their desired destination using the shortest path possible, thus prioritizing the user’s time.

 ### Optamization Model

 ### Database Design

+### Website Features
+* Reports completed in Latex
+* Seprate signup and login pages for drivers and companies
+* Desktop and Mobile compatible web page
+* Geocode to convert addressed to coordinates
+* Recaptcha was added to sign up and login to increase security
+* Simulation of demand using fitted distribution
+* Video Presentation created
+* Google Direction API to route
+* Google Map API for routing
+* Company’s vision, values, and goals established, then aligned the project to meet them•Allows the clients to input a csv file of the edges required, thus enhancing their experience•Personalized Name on Website•Created two different web interface experiences based on if it is a client or a user

 ### Website Interface Preview